bgando/object-exercises/README.md

 ```
   { username: 'DaffyDuck', tagline: 'Yippeee!', noises: [] }
   ```

+##### Review
+Let's go over some concepts:

+- What are the different ways you can add properties and values to objects?
+- What if you wanted to add a property to an object that had a weird symbol?
+- What about if the property is a variable, how does that change the syntax?

 ##### Loops
 - Loop through the properties of your animal object.